What Is the Subconscious? (From a Hypnotist’s POV)

 However, whatever the question is…the answer is AWARENESS.
 Becoming aware is the only way we can begin to find solutions.

-1 Comments
+1 Comment

-1. Randall April 18, 2022 at 12:39 am
+1. Randall April 18, 2022at12:39 am

 Such a wonderful and beautiful explanation of how hypnosis uses the mind to heal.
 This should be read by anyone contemplating hypnosis.